alisterburt/alisterburt.github.io/src/blog/posts/240421_building_better_software.md

     <i>left</i>: a huge lego tower. <i>right</i>: isolated stacks of rocks.
 </p>

 You can build [almost anything](https://www.youtube.com/watch?v=QwXK4e4uqXY) with Lego.
+It's just bricks on bricks on bricks.
-The shapes of the your rocks dictate what you can build with them.
+The shapes of rocks dictate what you can build with them.
 It's fun to build lego with friends.
 Stacking rocks with friends could be fun, but it's more of a solo activity.